C09 Epiphany

 HUMBLE EVANGELISTS

+However, the sharing of the good news is best accomplished in genuine, warm-hearted humility.
+Arrogance is a…a…. an obscenity!
 We should respect the religious heritage and sensibilities of other people.

-who has for many years now, been a member of the larger church in heaven.
+On this Epiphany I call to mind a brief but powerful saying of a wonderful Christian who has for many years now, been a member of the larger church in heaven.
 D.T Niles of Sri Lanka once commented:

-“A Christian is just one beggar showing
+“A Christian is just one beggar showing other beggars where to find bread.”

 This saying came from a person living in a community where Christianity was a minor religion; about 6% if I recall correctly.
 Niles had a profound respect for the other major religions around him.
-There was no limit to his passion for Christ Jesus, he was a tireless evangelist.
+Yet there was no limit to his passion for Christ Jesus, he was a tireless evangelist.
 But he fulfilled his passionate ministry with a humble awareness of his status as “just another one of those for whom Christ Jesus died.”

 THE LEGEND AND OUR PRIVILEGE

-It is the revealed glory which we celebrate and to which we bear witness in the world.
+That is the thrust of epiphany.
+It is the revealed glory of our Messiah Jesus which we celebrate and to which we bear witness in the world.
 No room for arrogance.
 Let our witness always be done in genuine humility; a humility based on the fact that we have this good news not by virtuous works, effort, superior wisdom, purer religion, but simply by the free grace of God.
-We have been given a sublime bonus; by grace we are the privileged people who have exciting news to share.

-“showing other beggars where to find bread.”
+We are just remarkably fortunate beggars, “showing other beggars where to find bread.”

 THIS WE BELIEVE